Tejaswinikavuru/JonasCodingTest/README.md

 # .NET Web API - JonasCodingTest

-This project is a simple .NET Web API designed to manage company and employee information.
-It demonstrates key concepts like asynchronous programming, repository pattern, proper error handling with logging, and separation of concerns across different layers.
+This project is a straightforward .NET Web API for managing company and employee information.
+It showcases essential development principles, including asynchronous programming, the repository pattern, robust error handling with logging, and clear separation of concerns across multiple layers.

 ## Table of Contents
 - [Technologies Used](#technologies-used)